emdash/irpn/doc/style.md

 One downside to the above: it discourages doc comments.
 So I should probably avoid this rule for exported functions.
 What a pity.

-## Function Definitions
+## Function Definitions with Outer Let Block

-Whitespace is significant in Idris.
-I'm not a fan of this, in general -- I tolerate it in Python -- but in Idris gets in the way of my prefered style.
+Whitespace is significant in Idris (which I'm less enamored with, these days, but I digress).
+This constrains the ways in which code may be formatted.

-If I could, I'd format definitions with an outer `let` block like
+In Idris 1, I would format definitions with an outer `let` block like
 this:

 ### Idris 1 Style